7eben/redoubt-7eben/_posts/2020-05-12-kafka-in-k8s-part-1.md

 layout: post
 title: Authenticated external access to a Kafka cluster in Kubernetes (part 1)
 subtitle: Deploying Strimzi Operator
+share-img: /assets/img/kafka-k8s.png
 tags: [kafka, kubernetes, strimzi]
 comments: true
 ---

 Hi guys, welcome to my new and revamped blog!.
-I wan't boring you with unnecessary words in this blog.
-My only purpose is to share with you some experiences in the crazy *devops* world.
-And of course, I couldn't start without talking about Apache Kafka.
-I am going to open this blog with a series of posts about Kafka and Kubernetes.
-I hope you like it.
+I don't want boring you with unnecessary words in this blog.
+My only purpose is to share with you some experiences in the development world and I am going to open this blog with a series of posts about Kafka and Kubernetes.
 Here we go!

 In this series of post  I will show you and easy way to have a Kafka cluster deployed in Kubernetes and getting access outside the cluster in authenticated way.
 This time I am going to assume that you have some knowledge about Kafka and Kubernetes.
 But I will try to explain it in the most basic way.